 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-One of the readings for December 31 is Hebrews 10:35-1:7, which tells us not to "throw away your confidence."
+Hebrews 10:35-11:7, we are cautioned not to "throw away your confidence."
 We are reminded that we need endurance, and that "we are not of those who shrink back and are destroyed, but of those who have faith and keep their souls."
 We read about Noah, who was faithful when he was warned by God "concerning events yet unseen."

-On this day we remember Saint Melania, who is called "the Younger" to distinguish her from her grandmother, who is also a saint of the Church.
+Saint Melania called "the Younger" to distinguish her from her grandmother, who is also a saint of the Church.
 The young Melania was raised in Rome as a Christian by her devout and wealthy parents, and did not face government persecution as a believer.
 Yet she would face other difficulties.
 She would have need of the "confidence" mentioned in Hebrews, and would need to carry with her the kind of faith that gives us "the assurance of things hoped or, the conviction of things not seen" (11:1).

 Melania was strongly influenced by the example of her holy grandmother, who was widowed early and later established a monastery with one house for women and another for men.
 Melania wanted to dedicate her life to God, and was never interested in marriage.
 But her parents wanted heirs, and in reluctant obedience, Melania entered into an arranged marriage.